aayasin/perf-tools/README.md

     via basic profiling and output top CPU-time consuming commands/modules/functions as well as the source/disassembly for top function(s).
   * **topdown profiling** steps: collect reduced tree, auto drill-down and full-tree collections with multiple re-runs.
-  * **advanced sampling** steps: do more profiling using advanced capabilities of the PMU (update to newer kernels may be required), and output certain reports at the assembly level (of hottest command).
+  * **advanced sampling** steps: do more profiling using advanced capabilities of the PMU, and output certain reports at the assembly level (of hottest command).
     Example reports include instruction-mixes, hitcounts (basic-block execution counts), paths to precise events and related-stats.
 Note these steps are disabled by default; enable with `-pm 300`

-  * A filtered output will be dumped on screen while all logs are saved to the current directory.
+  A filtered output will be dumped on screen while all logs are saved to the current directory.
-  * Use `--profile-mask 42`, as an example, to invoke subset of all steps, or `-N` to disable the step with re-runs.
+  Use `--profile-mask 42`, as an example, to invoke subset of all steps,
+    or `-N` to disable the step with re-runs.
+  For topdowng profiling and advanced sampling, see [system requirements](#head3sys).
 * `./do.py log` will only log hardware and software setup.
 * `./do.py setup-perf profile` will do the setup and default profiling steps at once.
 * `./do.py tar` will archive all logs into a shareable tar file.